-Daniel Maldonado is a Partner in the Phoenix office of Resnick & Louis, P.C. and has extensive litigation experience in insurance coverage, bad faith, insurance defense, bodily injury defense, premises liability, and dram shop liability.
+Daniel Maldonado is a Partner in the Phoenix office of Resnick & Louis, P.C. and has extensive litigation experience in insurance coverage, bad faith, employment, insurance defense, construction defect, bodily injury defense, design professionals, A&E, general liability, auto liability, premises liability, and dram shop liability.
 Daniel’s experience includes the analysis and litigation of complex insurance coverage issues, including EPLI and Personal Injury/Advertising Injury issues involving both personal lines and commercial lines.
 His practice also involves representing insurance companies in defense of complex bad faith claims.

 Daniel also has significant experience in handling the investigation and litigation of complex employment law matters.
 Daniel was an author of the employment chapter of the Arizona Tort Law Handbook.
 He represented both private and public sector clients regarding Title IX (civil rights), Title VII, The Americans with Disabilities Act, the Age and Employment Discrimination Act, the Family Medical Leave Act, the Fair Labor Standards Act, Section 1983 claims, and the Arizona Civil Rights Act.
 Daniel also developed for various firm clients complete employment programs including the development of employer specific employee manuals, drug testing policies and other transactional employment services.